berntb/attorg/README.md

 + The command/key sequences shouldn't be listed in the code but put into a separate configuration file or in the GUI.
 + Saving(!) is needed.
 A couple of data sources should be configurable for users.
 At least one of Git or Dropbox should be supported.
 + Agendas.
-+ More elegant tag handling.
++ More complete tag handling.
 + Date/time handling.
-+ More search support.

 Presently supported commands